 These v'yanjan/s (व्यंजन) are very logically arranged in following groups.

 A. Sparsh (स्पर्श)

 Sparsh means touch.
-While speaking - a) there are vibrations in vocal cord while air passes from mouth &/or nose; b) there are movements of tongue &/or lips.
+While speaking - a) there are vibrations in vocal cord while air passes from mouth (and nose); b) there are movements of tongue and lips.
 Particularly for pronouncing consonants the movements of tongue and lips are important.
 In ĐevaNāgarī, most of the consonants are arranged logically; depending upon the position of tongue (what it touches) and movements of lips.
 There are five sequences in this group.
 Each sequence has five consonants.

 These sequences follow similar phonetic pattern!
 The first and second forms a pair.
 The third and forth forms another pair.
 The last one can be thought of as nasalized form of the third one!!!